Start with Compassion

 We need others.
 We need a flow of positive regard, comforting our broken hearts.
 This flow can spring from many origins.
 Sometimes a professional, skilled in the interpersonal therapy, provides the non-judgmental acceptance we crave.
 Other times, we may find the help through the kindness of support groups, enmeshed in similar conflicts.
 Lovers also can be a constant in our lives.
 However, a lover is heavily invested, and sometimes their emotions and needs collide, and shaking the security we desperately need.

-Sadly, the protections we have integrated to avoid hurt deter healing only possible through closeness with others.
-We get lost in this damaging vortex of deceit and damage.
+Sadly, the protections to avoid hurt deter healing that is only possible through closeness.
+We get lost in the damaging vortex of deceit and damage.

 We should seek these outside sources to assist in recovery; but another source of compassion is also essential.
 We must also nurture positive self-regard, loosening the demeaning and harsh judgments from ourselves.
 It is difficult to establish loving relationships without when hatred lives within.
 The seething evil continual poisons all interactions, rejecting opportunities and perverting others attempts of kindness and support.
 We must start with self-compassion, continually work on self-compassion, and end with self-compassion.